 - 1. Made from noncombustible material, or - 2.
 Treated and maintained in a flame retardant condition by an approved flame retardant solution or process. - 3.
-Corrugated cardboard can be used only if fire retardant treated at the factory. - Plastics can be used only if approved by the Metro Toronto Convention Centre Fire Safety Officer.
+Corrugated cardboard can be used only if fire retardant treated at the factory.

+Plastics can be used only if approved by the Metro Toronto Convention Centre Safety Compliance Manager.

-Note: It is not necessary to flameproof textiles, paper and combustible merchandise on display for sale, but the quantity so used shall be limited to the displaying of one salvageable length.
+Note: It is not necessary to flameproof textiles, paper and combustible merchandise on display for sale, but the quantity so used shall be limited to an acceptable amount.
 Each sample must differ in colour, weave or texture.